lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

                                                                               logical in the sense that it thinks its sending directly to the other host's transport layer.
      [Network]        --> Packet(Segment)            IP address               Network layer is the logical communication between hosts.
 Logically, it thinks it is sending directly to the other host's network IP.
+When used in UDP, packets are referred to as datagrams (?)
      [Data Link]      --> Frame(Packet(Segment))     MAC address
      [Physical ]                                                              All data eventually gets sent over a physical medium
 ```